From surrealistic dream landscapes, to album cover designs, and sculpture

 "The more famous I get, the more I am tolerated, albeit with some head-shaking."

-H.R.
-Giger (1940–2014) was a Swiss surrealist painter, sculptor, and set designer.
-He first received acclaim in the 1960s with his airbrushed fantasy landscapes, and rose to fame through high profile movie work, most notably as part of the team behind the visual effects in Alien, which won an Academy Award.
-H.R Giger was named in the Science Fiction and Fantasy Hall of Fame in 2013.
+HR Giger (1940–2014) was a Swiss painter, sculptor, and designer, who combined surrealist influences and dark fantasies to create his very own biomechanical universe.
+He first received acclaim in the 1960s with his airbrushed fantasies of post-apocalyptic creatures and landscapes, and rose to fame through high profile movie work, most notably the creation of the monster in Alien, which won the Academy Award for Best Visual Effects.
+HR Giger was named in the Science Fiction and Fantasy Hall of Fame in 2013.

 "There have been several collections of Giger’s work, and it can be difficult to know where to start to get a good primer.
 This is where HR Giger Arh+ comes in, serving as a great introduction to a wide range of works covering several decades."